yu239-zz/sentence-training/README.md

 ```

-# A simple walkthrough of the core
+# A simple walkthrough of the code

 The code is composed of Scheme, C/C++ code and some other languages.
 The
 high-level control and prepocessing are handled by Scheme code.
 The low-level